sh1ndoo/knowledge2/content/Quartz Cheatsheet.md

 # after you're done making all the changes:
 git push

+## if having issues with packages etc
+npm i
 ```

 h/t [git - How can I merge changes from an upstream branch to my fork's branch - Stack Overflow](https://stackoverflow.com/questions/52981111/how-can-i-merge-changes-from-an-upstream-branch-to-my-forks-branch)